 Imagine laying in bed, just about to drift to sleep when you remember that you forgot to update your company’s website with fresh content and there’s a company meeting in the morning where you know your boss is going to ask you about it.
 You sit up, panicking, anxiety filling you and quickly grab your laptop to finish the work at… midnight.

 This is not a new scenario for you; actually, you’ve had this happen to you a lot recently.
-Your work anxiety is causing you to stress more, lose sleep and making you more reactive than proactive with your work.
+Your work anxiety is causing you to stress more, lose sleep and make you more reactive than proactive.

 If you’re suffering from anxiety, you are not alone.
 Recent studies have shown 30% of millennials have reported anxiety; this is far higher than previous generations.